-We are also subject to general risks associated with managing operations effectively and efficiently from the U.S. and understanding and complying with local laws, regulations and customs.
+We are also subject to general risks associated with managing foreign operations effectively and efficiently from the U.S. and understanding and complying with local laws, regulations and customs in foreign jurisdictions.
 These factors and the failure to properly respond to them could make it difficult to obtain adequate supplies of quality products when we need them, resulting in reduced sales and harm to our business.